CmdrApollo/ZineScript/docs/tutorial/index.md

 )
 ```

 Run the script for the last time, and you should a white spraypaint-like effect over the randomly-colored-background.
 Thank you for sticking through to the end of the ZineScript tutorial, and happy coding!
+Make sure to check out the [docs](/documentation)!